alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 ![stats 4](stats4.png)

-All of the fields with a ‘*’ are mandatory, so you need to fill them in following the GOV.UK style guide (link to above, ‘how to write text for a statistical announcement’).
+All of the fields with a ‘*’ are mandatory, so you need to [write them correctly](http://alphagov.github.io/inside-government-admin-guide/creating-documents/statistics-announcements.html#how-to-write-text-for-a-new-statistics-announcement).

-Under ‘Statistics type’, only select the ‘National statistics’ option from the drop-down menu if your statistics are [accredited by ONS](http://www.statisticsauthority.gov.uk/national-statistician/types-of-official-statistics/list-of-national-statistics/index.html).
+Under ‘Statistics type’, only select the ‘National statistics’ option from the drop-down menu if your statistics are [accredited by the UK Statistics Authority](http://www.statisticsauthority.gov.uk/national-statistician/types-of-official-statistics/list-of-national-statistics/index.html).

 ![stats 5](stats5.png)

-Once you’ve completed all the fields, select the ‘Save announcement’ button.
+Once you’ve completed all the fields, someone else must look at your text before you click the ‘Save announcement’ button.
+Clicking the ‘Save announcement’ button publishes the announcement to GOV.UK.

 ##How to amend an existing announcement